Connect with a certified trainer for free

 Symptoms

-Patella tendonitis is characterized by pain just below the kneecap.
+Patella tendonitis is characterized by inferior patellar pain just below the kneecap.
 Athletes with jumper’s knee may experience:

 When to see a doctor

 If you have pain below your kneecap that gets worse or doesn’t improve over time, it’s a good idea to make an appointment with your doctor to rule out a more serious injury.
 Your doctor will ask you questions about your knee pain, including how long you’ve been experiencing it and how it has affected your ability to participate in your sport and perform daily activities.
-He or she will examine your knee and may order an x-ray to rule out a bone-related issue that may be causing your pain.
-An magnetic resonance imaging test (MRI) may be ordered to detect tiny tears in your patella tendon and to rule out other causes of your pain.
+He or she will examine your knee and may order an X-ray to rule out a bone-related issue causing your pain.
+A magnetic resonance imaging test (MRI) may be ordered to detect tiny tears in your patella tendon and to rule out other causes of your tendon strain or knee tendon inflammation.

 Non-operative treatment

 Patella tendonitis is always treated non-operatively.
-Home treatment may include:
+Home patellar tendonitis treatment may include the following:

-With rest and conservative treatment, athletes with patella tendonitis usually have a relatively quick recovery with only a short break from play.
-It’s important to to give your knee sufficient rest and avoid playing or working out until your pain has resolved.
-Physical therapy will play an important role in a prompt return to play.
-Once you’re back in the game, proper stretching and warm-up can help you avoid a repeat injury. - Physical therapy to strengthen and stretch the patella tendon
+With rest and conservative patellar tendonitis treatment, athletes with patella tendonitis usually quickly recover with only a short break from play.
+Giving your knee sufficient rest and avoiding playing or working out until your pain has resolved is important.
+Physical therapy will play an essential role in a prompt return to play.
+Once you’re back in the game, proper stretching and warm-up can help you avoid a repeat injury.

 If your symptoms persist, your doctor may offer an injection of platelet-rich plasma (PRP).